Bill1235813/academic-homepage/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Ph.D. in Computer Science, 2021 - Now"
+  course = "Ph.D. in Computer Science, 2021"
   institution = "University of Southern California"
 #  year = 2021